nnellans/bicep-guide/README.md

-Warning: This is not a beginner-friendly guide.
+**Warning**: This is an advanced guide and assumes you already know the basics of Bicep.
 Think of this more like an advanced cheat sheet.
-I went through most of the Microsoft Bicep documentation, as well as various books, and captured any notes that I felt were relevant or important.
-Then, I organized them into the README file you see here.
-Some of it is still a work in progress, and I will update this over time.
+I went through various sources, captured any notes that I felt were important, and organized them into the README file you see here.
 If you are new to Bicep, then I would suggest going through the Microsoft Docs or doing a couple Microsoft Learn courses first.

+It's important to know that this is a live document.
+Some of the sections are still a work in progress.
+I will be continually updating it over time.

 Here is a link to my own [Bicep Deployment Series](https://www.nathannellans.com/post/all-about-bicep-deploying-bicep-files) which goes over the various nuances of deploying Bicep files.

+---

 # Bicep Files & File Names
-Bicep files use a `.bicep` file extension
+Bicep files use a `.bicep` file extension and are written using their own custom domain-specific language (DSL).

-If you are used to Terraform, you will see that Bicep works differently.
+If you're accustomed to Terraform, you will see that Bicep works differently when it comes to deploying code.
 Terraform will combine every `.tf` file in the current directory and deploy all of them at the same time.
-On the other hand, Bicep will deploy one main Bicep file per deployment.
+Whereas Bicep will deploy one main Bicep file per deployment.
 It is suggested to name this file `main.bicep`

 If you are storing parameters values in a separate parameters JSON file, it is common practice to use the name of the Bicep file and just add the word "parameters" like so:

 ```
-Bicep file:      exampleFile.bicep
+Bicep file:      main.bicep
-Parameter file:  exampleFile.parameters.json
+Parameter file:  main.parameters.json
 ```

 # Bicep File Structure